sky-music/sky-music.github.io/index.md

 ---

 <p>A collection of fan made visual music sheets for songs to learn in Sky: Children of the light!</p>
-If you would like to create your own sheet please check the links in side bar for a tutorial, amonst other useful links.
+<p>If you would like to create your own sheet please check the links in side bar for a tutorial, amongst other useful links.</p>
+Click a section to see a drop down list.

 <details>